-Straw Bale Gardening is the latest trend in gardening for growing beautiful veggies, herbs and flowers without using traditional soil.
-Russell Feed & Supply stores have all the supplies you need to start your own straw bale garden project: straw bales, conventional and organic fertilizers, soaker hoses, trellis hardware and, most importantly, high quality vegetable and bedding flowers as well as seed products.
+Straw Bale Gardening is the latest trend in gardening for growing beautiful veggies, herbs, and flowers without using traditional soil.
+Russell Feed & Supply stores have all the supplies you need to start your own straw bale garden project: straw bales, conventional and organic fertilizers, soaker hoses, trellis hardware, and, most importantly, high-quality vegetable and bedding flowers as well as seed products.

 To get started, you’ll spend a couple of weeks preparing the bales (conditioning them), which really involves feeding and watering the naturally occurring bacteria inside the bales, in order to get them to multiply quickly and colonize the bale.
 Once bacteria have saturated the bales, they begin to consume the straw itself, digesting it, decomposing it, and deconstructing the cells that created the oat or wheat plant.
 The cells break down through this process and return to their original state as nutrient molecules.
-The bacteria are manufacturing “soil” and while this very new soil won’t exactly look like soil that might be familiar right away, biologically, it will be very early stage soil and will supply all of the necessary nutrients required by roots of the plants that will quickly fill up the interior of the bales.
+The bacteria are manufacturing “soil” and while this very new soil won’t exactly look like soil that might be familiar right away, biologically, it will be very early stage soil and will supply all of the necessary nutrients required by the roots of the plants that will quickly fill up the interior of the bales.

 Top Ten Reasons for starting a Straw Bale Gardening Project

-Since the roots are planted into brand new soil, created only hours earlier, inside the bale, a Straw Bale Garden offers many advantages over traditional soil gardening, including:
+Since the roots are planted into the brand new soil, created only hours earlier, inside the bale, a Straw Bale Garden offers many advantages over traditional soil gardening, including:

 1. The bales are warm inside.
 As the bacteria decomposes the straw it generates a great deal of heat, and this heat inside the bales is very beneficial for the newly germinating seedlings, developing roots inside the bale.

 2. There are no weeds.
-While straw bales may have a few left over seeds inside them left behind by the harvesting equipment, these are the only “weed” seeds the bales contain.
+While straw bales may have a few leftover seeds inside them left behind by the harvesting equipment, these are the only “weed” seeds the bales contain.
 During the two week conditioning period the bales often get very warm and this heat renders inert most of the leftover seeds that may be present.
 Traditional soil is filled with weed seeds, some of which can harbor in the soil for 15 or more years prior to germinating and sprouting a new weed in the garden.
 It is virtually impossible to ever rid a soil garden of weed seeds; they just keep growing, which means the gardener stays busy pulling these weeds all summer.
-Straw Bale Gardeners have very few, if any, weeds to worry about.
+Straw Bale Gardeners have very few if any, weeds to worry about.

 3. Straw bales provide “raised beds” naturally.
 This raised height is really terrific if the gardener has any physical limitations or can’t bend over or get down on the ground.
-Seasoned gardeners may get to the point where soil gardening and the hard labor usually required to prepare, plant and care for that soil garden can become a limiting factor.
+Seasoned gardeners may get to the point where soil gardening and the hard labor usually required to prepare, plant, and care for that soil garden can become a limiting factor.
 If it feels like the only option is to give up gardening, don’t close down the vegetable factory just yet.
-Instead try a Straw Bale Garden… you’ll wish you had discovered it many years ago!
+Instead, try a Straw Bale Garden… you’ll wish you had discovered it many years ago!

 4. Straw holds moisture really well.
 Farmers have used straw for thousands of years to bed their livestock.
 The long narrow hollow tubes of straw stalks fill up with water quickly due to a principle of physics called adhesion, a natural physical attraction of water droplets to charged solid surfaces.
 The tubes of straw filled with water can be picked up and transported to the field where the farmer spreads the dirty and wet straw as manure and tills it into the soil for the nutrients.
 A straw bale will hold three to six gallons of water inside, so our plant roots have a steady supply of moisture available throughout the summer.